 When you enable Kerberos in Virtual DataPort, the following users are still able to connect using the regular authentication method:

 Users that connect to a database with LDAP authentication that use their credentials in the LDAP directory.

 Before configuring Kerberos, you have to perform the post-installation tasks described in the section Setting-up Kerberos Authentication of the Installation Guide.
 Then do the following from the Administration Tool:

 Create the roles for the users: see section Creating the Roles of the Virtual DataPort Users.

-Create an LDAP data source: see section Creating an LDAP Data Source.
+Create an LDAP data source that connects to the Active Directory of your organization: see section Creating an LDAP Data Source.

 Set up the Kerberos authentication: see section Setting-Up the Kerberos Authentication in the Virtual DataPort Server.